dotCMS/plugin-seeds/OSGi/com.dotcms.fixasset/README.md

     A Bundle fragment, is a bundle whose contents are made available to another bundles exporting 3rd party libraries from dotCMS.
 One notable difference is that fragments do not participate in the lifecycle of the bundle, and therefore cannot have an Bundle-Activator.
 As it not contain a Bundle-Activator a fragment cannot be started so after deploy it will have its state as Resolved and NOT as Active as a normal bundle plugin.

+---
+## Components

+### com.dotmarketing.osgi.hooks.SamplePostContentHook AND com.dotmarketing.osgi.hooks.SamplePreContentHook

+Hooks classes that will override the contentletCount method to see how they work.

+### Activator

+This bundle activator extends from com.dotmarketing.osgi.GenericBundleActivator and implements BundleActivator.start().
+Calls ContentletAPI.contentletCount() who will fire ours hooks methods.